Don Johnson

 Don Wayne Johnson (born December 15, 1949) is an American actor and singer-songwriter.
 He played the role of James "Sonny" Crockett in the 1980s television series Miami Vice, for which he won a Golden Globe, and received a Primetime Emmy Award nomination.
 He also played the titular character in the 1990s series Nash Bridges.
 Johnson received a star on the Hollywood Walk of Fame in 1996.

-Johnson has appeared in films such as A Boy and His Dog (1975), Tin Cup (1996), Machete (2010), Django Unchained (2012) and Knives Out (2019).
+Johnson has appeared in films such as A Boy and His Dog (1975), The Hot Spot (1990), Guilty as Sin (1993), Tin Cup (1996), Machete (2010), Django Unchained (2012), Cold in July (2014) and Knives Out (2019).
 He released the albums Heartbeat (1986) and Let It Roll (1989) as a singer.
 His cover version of "Heartbeat" peaked at number 5 on the Billboard Hot 100.

 Early life

 Johnson was born on December 15, 1949, in his grandmother's house in Flat Creek, Missouri.
 His mother, Nell (née Wilson), was a beautician.
 His father, Fredie Wayne Johnson, was a farmer.
 At the time of his birth, Johnson's mother and father were 16 and 19 years old, respectively.
 Johnson was raised in Wichita, Kansas, where his parents relocated when he was five years old and where his father worked for Boeing Aircraft.
 He has described his childhood as "incredibly dysfunctional and abusive" as his parents were both frequently absent and stressed.
 His father subjected the children to corporal punishment.
 According to Johnson, he was 12 years old when he lost his virginity to his 16-year-old babysitter.
 Johnson's parents divorced when he was 12.
 He continued to live with his mother, younger sister and two younger brothers until he was 13, at which time he ended up in juvenile court and was sent to live with his father in Missouri.

 He moved back home to Wichita for his senior year of high school, working part-time as a butcher's apprentice and ladies' shoe salesman.
 He attended Wichita South High School, from which he graduated in 1967.
 When he was kicked off the school's football team, Johnson enrolled in a drama class to earn enough credits to graduate.
 Encouraged by his teacher, he played the lead role of Tony in West Side Story.
 He was also exposed to the plays of Molière, Tennessee Williams and Shakespeare.
 During his last semester, he auditioned for the summer repertory program at the University of Kansas and won a partial scholarship.
 He was subsequently awarded a full scholarship to attend as a drama major.
 There, Johnson, 18, dated his 29-year-old acting teacher.
 In his sophomore year, he left to San Francisco after passing an audition for the American Conservatory Theater.